filipviz/cifar100-speedrun/README.md

 uv run scripts/XX-some_script.py
 ```

+Note that the scripts are [Jupytext percent notebooks](https://jupytext.readthedocs.io/en/latest/formats-scripts.html).
+They can be run as standard Python files, or run as interactive notebooks in [VS Code/Cursor](https://code.visualstudio.com/docs/python/jupyter-support-py) or PyCharm.

 ## Results

 > Train a neural network to 90% top-5 accuracy on CIFAR-100 using an NVIDIA H100.